SaguruHakuba/Web-Crawler-CambrdigePub/README.md

 # Web-Crawler-CambridgePub

-My first python web crawler, only for study usage, no commercial.
+This project is my first python web crawler, collecting online e-book data resources only for study and test usages, non commercial.